AI Overviews: How to Appear in AI-Generated Search Results

 1. The core AI Overview summary

-Earning a citation in the core summary requires the highest standard of content quality: clear, authoritative, directly relevant to the query, structurally clean for machine parsing, and supported by schema markup.
-The bar is high because Google is staking its own credibility on the sources it cites.
-Schema implementation is a particularly important enabler here — for the full implementation guide, see our article on how schema markup improves CTR and search visibility.
+This is the boxed answer at the top of the page.
+Earning a citation here requires the highest bar: clear, authoritative content, structurally clean for machine parsing, and backed by schema markup, since Google is staking its own credibility on what it cites.
+See our guide on how schema markup improves CTR and search visibility for the implementation detail.

 2. Follow-up queries and conversational mode